sammwaughh/ArteFact/pipeline/README.md

 # ArtContext

-A computational pipeline for harvesting, processing, and analyzing academic literature about visual art using OpenAlex, Wikidata, and multimodal embeddings.
+A computational pipeline for harvesting, processing, and analysing academic literature about visual art using OpenAlex, Wikidata, and multimodal embeddings.

 ## Overview